 L.4 Timing of the FFT window

 The FFT window length is FFT size samples per OFDM symbol.
-For FDD, there are 14Ndl FFTs performed where Ndl is the number of slots in a 10 ms measurement interval, and the number of symbols in a slot for normal CP is 14.
+For FDD, there are 14NdlFDD FFTs performed where NdlFDD is the number of slots in a 10 ms measurement interval, and the number of symbols in a slot for normal CP is 14, as listed in table L.2.4-2.
+For TDD, there are NsymbTDD FFTs performed as listed in table L.2.4-3.

 The position in time for the FFT shall be determined.

+EXAMPLE:

 For the example used in the annex, the FFT window length is 4096 samples per OFDM symbol.
-1120 FFTs (i.e. 4,587,520 samples) cover less than the acquired number of samples (i.e. 4,915,200 samples in 10 ms).
+832 FFTs (i.e. 3,407,872 samples) cover less than the acquired number of samples (i.e. 3,651,584 samples in 10 ms).
+There are 816 symbols with 4384 samples and 16 symbols with 4640 samples.

+END OF EXAMPLE

 In an ideal signal, the FFT may start at any instant within the cyclic prefix without causing an error.
 The TX filter, however, reduces the window.
 The EVM requirements shall be met within a window W < CP.
 There are three different instants for FFT: